5 Best Boxing Headgears on the Market | Simply Explained

 -

-This top rated headgear is adjustable, thin and lightweight that allows for maximized movement.
+This top-rated headgear is adjustable, thin, and lightweight which allows for maximized movement.

 One thing to note - This headgear is not approved by USA Boxing for competitions.